draperlaboratory/hope-tools/README.md

 This is a step by step guide on how to build the HOPE software toolchain.

-To work with the HOPE toolchain, begin by creating a directory called "dover-repos" and placing this repository inside it.
-This README assumes your working directory is this repository, so executing `pwd` should reveal a path that ends in `dover-repos/hope-tools`.

-The instructions in this README will create two other directories in the same directory as `dover-repos`.
-In the remainder of the README, we will assume that this is your home directory.
-If that is not the case, replace $HOME with the appropriate directory in the instructions below.

 ## Installing Necessary Software

 On Ubuntu 16.04 run the following to install the necessary software.
 Note that